 Both as a reviewer and a reader, I think one should avoid putting the blurb of the book inthe review because Goodreads/Amazon is the place for that.
 A summary in your own words (of course, without any spoilers) would be great.
 This intro thing is important because sometimes the book turns out to be something else from what the blurb promises it to be.

 I always try to include my favourite lines from the text in my review.
 This acts as a sort of sample of the author’s writing style.
 And this is much better than describing the writing style with some adjectives.
 Both the things are actually complementary.

-SteJ, who has endless book reviews over at Book to the Future says,
+Steve, who is an avid reader and reviewer over at Book to the Future says,

 My own particular brand of book reviewing is not intent on giving anything of the plot away (unless it is already stated in the blurb (although sometimes I edit that so the reader can have a better experience of learning about the book.
 For me the key is how the book affects the reader emotionally, as well as pointing out themes and overarching ideas without talking about anything that will infringe the reader’s pleasure when they discover it for themselves.
 I usually only add quotes if I really enjoy them and give a good sense of either the author’s style.

 Reviewer, Drew, who reviews books and movies over at Drew Martin Writes explains,